 What are reflexes?

 Reflexes are uncontrolled movements.
-Some movements occur as part of #baby ’s normal activity, while others are in response to specific situations.
-The presence of the reflexes indicates normal brain and nerve activity, and some reflexes occur only in specific periods of development. #baby ’s pediatrician normally checks these and other reflexes starting from the first day of life.
+Some movements occur as part of Your Child’s normal activity, while others are in response to specific situations.
+The presence of the reflexes indicates normal brain and nerve activity, and some reflexes occur only in specific periods of development.
+Your Child’s pediatrician normally checks these and other reflexes starting from the first day of life.

 Moro reflex or startle reflex